In this review, we are going to be going over other Native Instruments’ new Reaktor 6 virtual instrument, called FLESH (also included in KOMPLETE 11).

 Threshold: sets how many slices that you want to have in your sample once a transient reaches the threshold a slice is made and these slices affect the way the sound generators are played.

-Bars: Lets you play your sample over the time of one bar up to sixteen bars letting you really shorten or stretch out your sample over time.
+Bars: This lets you play your sample over the time of one bar up to sixteen bars letting you really shorten or stretch out your sample over time.

 Steps: controls how many steps there are in a bar and has a range of 4 steps up to 32 steps per bar.

-Gain: is used to balance the level of the sample being used.
+Gain: is used to balancing the level of the sample being used.